gregnordin/notes_to_self/Blender/notes-Blender.md

         - Bulk
     - &#10060;Single color with different amounts of black mixed in? or white?
     - Go with different colors so the colors transition in increasing darkness c1 &rarr; c2 &rarr; c3.
 Need to create a color animation function to transition through the colors.
 Use time duration to determine which color to end at?
+- Bevel the edge of each layer like a real 3D printed layer.
+This will show the layers on each side face of a 3D print.

 - &#10060; Do more complicated boolean difference operation to get 90&deg; channel bends?
 - &#10060; Make layers visually apparent